Complex oscillations in the delayed Fitzhugh-Nagumo equation

 The interest of this work is also mathematical, as our study should be seen as a pilot investigation in the effort to extend geometric singular perturbation theory to systems with delays in the fast dynamics and finite dimensional slow dynamics.

 The paper is organized as follows.
-We introduce in section~\ref{sec:model} our model and the differences between our approach and works from the literature.
+We introduce in section~\ref{sec:model} our model and the differences between our approach and {previous work}.
 We start by investigating, using bifurcation theory and numerical simulations, the oscillatory dynamics of the full system in section~\ref{sec:FhNFull}.
 We will observe a number of complex oscillatory patterns, which we investigate using the GSPT.
-We therefore start by investigating the bifurcations in the fast system in section~\ref{sec:fastHopf}, and complete this analytical study with a more exhaustive bifurcation diagram is drawn based on this mathematical analysis and numerical simulations in section~\ref{sec-fastmore}.
-The section~\ref{sec:Complex} presents how these elements combine into in complex oscillatory patterns including MMOs, bursting and chaotic behaviors.
+We therefore start by investigating the bifurcations in the fast system in section~\ref{sec:fastHopf}, and complement this analytical study with extensive numerical simulations leading to a more comprehensive bifurcation diagram presented in section~\ref{sec-fastmore}. {S}ection~\ref{sec:Complex} presents how these elements combine {to produce} complex oscillatory patterns including MMOs, bursting and chaotic behaviors.